lukaskondmann/SiROC/README.md

 Get the OSCD dataset from [IEEE Dataport](https://ieee-dataport.org/open-access/oscd-onera-satellite-change-detection).
 Unfortunately, we do not have permission to share the three smaller datasets involved in the paper as we do not own them.
+To use our data loader, move the train.txt and test.txt files from the image directory into a separate folder "splits" in the main folder of the dataset.
+In the end, your structure should look like this:

+├── Onera Dataset
+│   ├── Images
+│   ├── splits
+│   ├── TestLabels
+│   ├── TrainLabels

 ### Requirements